 Constipation can happen for many reasons, such as when stool passes through the colon too slowly.
-The slower the food moves through the digestive tract, the more water the colon will absorb and the harder the feces will become.
+The slower the food moves through the digestive tract, the more water the colon absorbs, and the harder feces becomes.

-Sometimes, constipation results from a blockage in the large intestine.
-In this case, a person will need urgent medical attention.
-At other times, it may simply be due to a lack of fiber or water.
+Sometimes, constipation results from a blockage in the large or small intestine.
+In this case, a person needs urgent medical attention.
+At other times, it may be due to a lack of fiber or water.

 The main symptoms of constipation are:

 fewer than three bowel movementsper week

 - difficulty passing stool

 Low levels of physical activity or not getting enough exercise may also lead to constipation.